Radiation reaction for spinning black-hole scattering: Introduction

 In this paper we generalise the approach of Ref.~\cite{DiVecchia:2021ndb} to the case of Kerr black holes obtaining a closed expression for the radiation reaction part of the deflection angle in the aligned-spin case and to all order in spin.
 Assuming that the logarithmic divergence appearing in the radiation reaction contribution to the scattering angle in the ultra-relativistic limit cancels with that appearing in its conservative part, we conjecture a formula describing the high-energy limit of the latter.
-Furthermore, using the Bini-Damour formula, \cite{Bini:2012ji,Damour:2020tta,Bini:2021gat}, we find expressions for the 2PM radiated angular momentum for any spin configuration and to all orders in spin.
-Our results for spin one agree with recent explicit calculations in Ref.~\cite{Jakobsen:2021lvp,Jakobsen:2022fcj}.
+Furthermore, using the Bini-Damour linear response equation \cite{Bini:2012ji,Damour:2020tta,Bini:2021gat}, we find the angular momentum loss for any spin configuration and to all orders in spin.
+Our formula, for spin one, agrees with the one computed in Ref.~\cite{Jakobsen:2021lvp,Jakobsen:2022fcj}.Furthermore, it is also consistent with the general result for the angular momentum loss obtained in Ref.~\cite{DiVecchia:2022owy}.